drusepth/mmorpgrps/README.md

 * Whenever a knight dies, the player that spawned it is refunded one soul to spawn another knight with.
 * Whenever a knight dies, the knight that killed it levels up and gains 50 health.
+* Whenever a knight levels up, the player that spawned it is awarded an extra soul to spawn an additional knight with.
+The death of this additonal knight refunds a soul to the player like any other knight.

 Future rules
 ------------